Find out about your rights if you live in temporary housing provided by the council because you made a homelessness application.

 Shelter offers free housing advice regardless of your income:

-Rules on rent and rent increases
+Rent and rent increases

 The council sets the amount of rent you have to pay in temporary accommodation.